 These multimode fiber optic patch cables consist of step-index multimode fiber and have an FC/PC connector on one end and an SMA905 connector on the other end.
 They are available from stock in 1 m and 2 m lengths.

 These cables are not designed for applications that require the fibers to carry high optical powers, as excessive powers can cause the epoxy used in the connectors to experience catastrophic heating.
 Please see the Damage Threshold tab for detailed information.
 Thorlabs offers alternate cabling options, in addition to fibers without connectors, that are compatible with high optical powers.
-Links to some options are included in the In-Stock Multimode Fiber Optic Patch Cable Selection table.
+Links to some options are included in the table below.

 If you do not see a stock cable suitable for your application, please see our Custom Patch Cables page to request a cable that meets your specific needs.